junxit/us-congress-bills-115/metadata.md

 - 2017-03-07 — Reported by the Committee on Transportation and Infrastructure.
 H. Rept.
 115-23.
 - 2017-03-07 — Reported by the Committee on Transportation and Infrastructure.
 H. Rept.
 115-23.
 - 2017-03-08 — Received in the Senate, read twice.
+- 2017-05-24 — Message on Senate action sent to the House.
+- 2017-05-24 — Passed Senate without amendment by Unanimous Consent. (consideration: CR S3111)
+- 2017-05-24 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(consideration: CR S3111)
+- 2017-05-25 — Presented to President.
+- 2017-05-25 — Presented to President.
+- 2017-06-06 — Signed by President.
+- 2017-06-06 — Signed by President.